-I am so inspired by the things I read about women who are not only reclaiming their own voice and bodies.
+I am so inspired by the things I read about women who are not only reclaiming their own voices, but also their bodies.
 I am even more moved by women who are going a step further into vulnerability by helping other women do the same.
 I was blown away the first time I met Emily May, founder of Hollaback!, an organization dedicated to ending street harassment.
-We moved to New York City around the same age, the same season of the same year and she has started a nonprofit and global movement to make the streets safer for women.
+We moved to New York City around the same age, the same season of the same year, and she has started a nonprofit and global movement to make the streets safer for women.
 I was inspired today to read about a twenty-something nurse in the UK who started an organization called the My Body Back Project to help survivors of sexual trauma reconnect with their bodies.

 It took finding a wonderful crisis counselor at the Beth Israel Rape Crisis Center and doing a lot of intensive work before I could reclaim my body.
 During the years I struggled with my sexuality I was in the grips of bulimia.
 I’d buy laxatives in bulk and take 6-10 a day, sometimes more if I felt I’d gone overboard.
 The little pink pills started to taste like M&Ms. Learning to inhabit my body sexually helped me to accept my physical body in a way that I no longer had to manipulate it to be something it wasn’t.
 I learned to love sex.
 I learned to be in control of my own body and to guide the interactions with my partner.
 I learned to really love the feel of someone’s hands on my body, but I still didn’t allow myself to have an orgasm.
 It was too scary, too raw.